lawnshogan/MechaCar_Statistical_Analysis/README.md

 - Reject the null hypothesis - Mean and the presumed population mean are not statistically different.

 - Deliverable 4: Design a Study Comparing the MechaCar to the Competition

+## Study Design: MechaCar vs Competition

+1. Metrics
+Major manufacturers data (past three years) for the following metrics:

+- IV = Independent Variable
+- DV = Dependant Variable

+Drive Package : IV
+MPG Efficiency: IV
+Safety Rating: IV
+Selling Price: DV
+Resale Value: IV
+Annual Ownership Maintenance Cost: IV
+Engine Type: IV

+2. Hypothesis: Null and Alternative
+Key factors are determined for MechaCar's genre:

+Null Hypothesis (Ho): MechaCar is correctly priced based on performance of key factors.
+Alternative Hypothesis (Ha): MechaCar is NOT correctly priced based on performance of key factors.

+3. Statistical Tests
+Multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price.